connkat/school/COMP1131/Modules/Module5/module5-notes.md

 	- The methods in the Math class perform basic computations based on values passed as parameters.
 There is no object state to maintain in these situations, so there is no good reason to force us to create an object in order to request these services.
 - A method is made static by using the `static` modifier in the method declaration.
 As we’ve seen many times, the `main` method of a Java program is declared with the `static modifier`; this is done so that main can be executed by the interpreter without instantiating an object from the class that contains `main`.
 - Because static methods do not operate in the context of a particular object, they cannot reference instance variables, which exist only in an instance of a class.
-	- The compiler will issue an error if a static method attempts to use a non- static variable.
+	- The compiler will issue an error if a static method attempts to use a non-static variable.
 A static method can, however, reference static variables, because static variables exist independent of specific objects.
 Therefore, all static methods, including the `main` method, can access only static or local variables.
 	- EX: confused?
 Go to pg.
 203: The getCount method could have been declared without the static modifier, but then its invocation in the main method would have had to be done through an instance of the Slogan class instead of the class itself.

 ## Class Relationships